jmetancelin/ipython-batch-scheduler-magic/README.md

 This package provides a IPython [magic commands](http://ipython.readthedocs.io/en/stable/interactive/magics.html) to delegate cell content execution to a workload scheduler.

-Workload scheduler are mostly used in High Performance Computing environment to manage ressources usability to users.
+Workload scheduler are mostly used in High Performance Computing environment to manage resources usability to users.
 Currently, this package supports only [Slurm](http://slurm).
 It exists other schedulers, that contributors should feel free to add support:

 - [Slurm](http://slurm) (supported)
 - OAR